MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 ## System commands

-PowerToys Run also enables a set of system level actions you can now execute.
+PowerToys Run enables a set of system level actions that can be executed.

   | **Action key**   |   **Action** |
   | ------------------ | ---------------------------------------------------------------------------------|